iryonetwork/network-poc/README.md

 # go to the folder
 cd network-poc

-# prapare the repository (this will initialize and start the testnet, create accounts master, iryo and iryo.token, and create the patients)
+# prapare the repository (this will initialize and start the testnet, create accounts master, iryo and iryo.token)
 # master is used to create both iryo accounts. iryo has iryo contract loaded. iryo.token has eosio.token contract loaded
 make